gnovakowski/Lab_4/README.md

 Lab_4 - Remote Terminal (PicoBlaze and MicroBlaze)
 =====

+Grades:
+* Prelab - Check, on time
+* PicoBlaze functionality - On time
+* MicroBlaze functionality - On time

 ### Introduction

 The purpose of this laboratory exercise was to create a font controller to be used with the VGA controller that we had already created in Lab 1.
 Basic functionality consisted of writing all A's to the screen.